 Income tax in the UK is mildly progressive and helps to redistribute income.
 This is because:

-Individuals on very low incomes pay no income tax
+Individuals on low incomes pay no income tax .

-Those on ‘higher incomes’ pay tax on some of their income at a higher tax rate, such as 40%.
+Those on ‘higher incomes’ pay tax on some of their income at a higher tax rate, which is 40%.